-The chorus is unusual, in that a short phrase in it is different each time: But you ... / For you ... /May I ...
-In pracise, at lease sometimes, it is sung the same way after each verse.
+The chorus is unusual, because a short phrase in it is different each time: But you ... / For you ... /May I ...
+Some people find this difficult, and sing it the same way after each verse.

 The song is set to an unnamed tune, written by Glynn's friend and fellow student / seminarian Colin Murphy (d 2018).
 This has a 4/4 time signature.
 In the key of C, the first few notes are G G GG G_ FGA G_ with accompanying chords C / F / C.

-Sheet music can be purchased from Kevin Mayhew Publications, or is in a number of hymnals including Hymns Old and New and Singing the Faith Plus.
+Sheet music can be purchased Sheet Music Plus (link below) - although this does not attribute either the author or composer.
+The song is also in a number of hymnals including Hymns Old and New and Singing the Faith Plus.

 Downloads